 SSR Mining Inc., headquartered in Denver, Colorado USA, is the parent company of Alacer Gold Corp., SGO Mining Inc., SSR US Holdings Inc., and several other downstream entities registered around the word, including management companies, holding companies, and other subsidiaries.
-The Company's common shares trade under the symbol "SSRM" on the Toronto Stock Exchange and the Nasdaq Global Market, and the symbol "SSR" on the Australian Stock Exchange.
+The Company's common shares trade under the symbol "SSRM" on the Toronto Stock Exchange and the Nasdaq Global Market.